leodeslf/leaf/src/content/notes/method/xp/pair_programming.md

 >Don't Go into Code Alone.
 (The Pragmatic Programmer)

 Having people working together helps the team with the **knowledge sharing** on technology and domain preventing silos of knowledge.
 When two minds with different experiences and perspectives understand and discuss a problem, more alternatives come into consideration which *improves the chances of finding a good solution*.
-It can also speed up the process as one member might have the required knowledge on a given area to help or guide the other, thus *eliminating delays*.
+It can also speed up the process, *eliminating delays*.
+At least one member is likely  to have enough knowledge on a given area to *help or guide the other*.

-Since pairing promotes *constant communication* and knowledge sharing, it can help with a **fast onboarding of new team members**.
+Since pairing promotes *constant communication* and knowledge sharing, it can also help with a **fast onboarding of new team members**.
 Changes on a team have an impact on the team flow, people just need some time to get to know each other.
 New joiners can get to know the project, the business, and the organization with the help of their pair as they communicate a lot more than they need when working solo.
+Notice that this is just a side effect, pairing turns to be inefficient when used as an onboarding technique by itself.

 >Organizations which design systems are constrained to produce designs which are *copies of the communication* structures of these organizations.
 This is, the social structures and communication pathways of the team will be mirrored in the product being developed.
 But most importantly, development teams that include users will produce software that clearly reflects that involvement, and teams that don't bother will reflect that, too.
 (Malvin Conway, Conway's Law, 1967)